-DuckDB [Raasveldt and Mühleisen 2020] are both embedded DBMS, meaning that they run within an application's process.
+Tested DBMS.
+In our evaluation, we considered six popular and widely-used DBMS with a wide range of characteristics to demonstrate the generality of TLP (see Table 2).
+SQLite [2020] and DuckDB [Raasveldt and Mühleisen 2020] are both embedded DBMS, meaning that they run within an application's process.
 Traditional systems like MySQL [2020] and PostgreSQL [2020] are standalone, meaning that they run in a dedicated process.
-NewSQL systems like CockroachDB [Taft et al. 2020] and TiDB [Huang et al. 2020] are distributed relational DBMS, which aim to provide a high degree of scalability by splitting up the database [Pavlo and Aslett 2016]; however, we tested only their SQL component.
+NewSQL systems like CockroachDB [Cockroach Labs 2020] and TiDB [PingCAP 2020] are distributed relational DBMS, which aim to provide a high degree of scalability by splitting up the database [Pavlo and Aslett 2016]; however, we tested only their SQL component.
 Online Transactional Processing (OLTP) workloads are those that consist of frequent inserts, updates, and deletes.
 In contrast, Online Analytical Processing (OLAP) workloads typically involve complex queries with aggregates.
 Traditional systems, NewSQL systems, and SQLite are mostly optimized towards OLTP workloads.
 DuckDB is a representative of an OLAP systems, and stores its data column-wise.
 CockroachDB and TIDB are mainly developed commercially (by Cockroach Labs and PingCAP); they provide an open version of their DBMS, which we tested, on GitHub.
 DuckDB has been developed by a research group, but "is intended to be a stable and mature database system."
 SQLite is developed by a small development team lead by D. Richard Hipp.
 MySQL has open-source contributors, and is also developed by Oracle.
 PostgreSQL is backed by open-source contributors.